tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 IKEv2 peers can use either the hedged or deterministic variants of ML-DSA and SLH-DSA for authentication in IKEv2, with a preference for using the hedged mode ({{sig}}).

-The three security levels of ML-DSA are identified via AlgorithmIdentifier ASN.1 objects, as specified in {{I-D.ietf-lamps-dilithium-certificates}}. {{FIPS204}} defines both a pure and a pre-hash variant of ML-DSA, but {{I-D.ietf-lamps-dilithium-certificates}} specifies only the pure variant.
+The three security levels of ML-DSA are identified via AlgorithmIdentifier ASN.1 objects, as specified in NIST {{CSOR}} and referenced in {{I-D.ietf-lamps-dilithium-certificates}}. {{FIPS204}} defines both a pure and a pre-hash variant of ML-DSA, but {{I-D.ietf-lamps-dilithium-certificates}} specifies only the pure variant.

-The different combinations of SLH-DSA are identified via AlgorithmIdentifier ASN.1 objects, as specified in {{I-D.ietf-lamps-x509-slhdsa}}. {{FIPS205}} defines two signature modes: pure mode and pre-hash mode. {{I-D.ietf-lamps-x509-slhdsa}} specifies the use of both Pure SLH-DSA and HashSLH-DSA in Public Key Infrastructure X.509 (PKIX) certificates and Certificate Revocation Lists (CRLs).
+The different combinations of SLH-DSA are identified via AlgorithmIdentifier ASN.1 objects, as specified in NIST {{CSOR}} and referenced in {{I-D.ietf-lamps-x509-slhdsa}}. {{FIPS205}} defines two signature modes: pure mode and pre-hash mode. {{I-D.ietf-lamps-x509-slhdsa}} specifies the use of both Pure SLH-DSA and HashSLH-DSA in Public Key Infrastructure X.509 (PKIX) certificates and Certificate Revocation Lists (CRLs).

 # Security Considerations

 PQC signature algorithms are modeled under strong unforgeability against an adaptive chosen message attack (SUF-CMA).
 Examples include ML-DSA and SLH-DSA, which adhere to this security model.

 Different PQC signature schemes are designed to provide security levels comparable to well-established cryptographic primitives.
-For example, some schemes align with the security of AES-128, AES-192, and AES-256, while others correspond to the security levels of SHA-256 or SHA3-256.
+For example, some schemes align with the NIST post-quantum security categories (Categories 1 through 5) as discussed in {{FIPS204}} and {{FIPS205}}.
+These categories specify target security strengths that correspond approximately to exhaustive key-search resistance for AES-128, AES-192, and AES-256, and collision-search resistance for SHA-256, SHA-384, and SHA-512.
 The choice of a PQC signature algorithm should be guided by the desired security level and performance requirements.

 ML-DSA-44, ML-DSA-65, and ML-DSA-87 are designed to offer security comparable with the SHA-256/SHA3-256, AES-192, and AES-256 respectively.
 Similarly, SLH-DSA-128{S,F}-{SHA2,SHAKE}, SLH-DSA-192{S,F}-{SHA2,SHAKE}, and SLH-DSA-256{S,F}-{SHA2,SHAKE} are designed to offer security comparable with the AES-128, AES-192, and AES-256 respectively.

 The Security Considerations section of {{?I-D.ietf-lamps-dilithium-certificates}} and {{?I-D.ietf-lamps-x509-slhdsa}} apply to this specification as well.

 SLH-DSA keys are limited to 2^64 signatures.
 This upper bound is so large that even a IKEv2 server establishing IKEv2 sessions at an extremely high rate could not realistically reach it (at 10 billion signatures per second, it would still take over 58 years).
 The limit is therefore of theoretical interest only, but implementations may still track signature usage as a precautionary security measure.
+ML-DSA does not have a built-in signature limit, allowing for an arbitrary number of signatures to be made with the same key.

 # Acknowledgements
 {:numbered="false"}